Registry reference

 You may choose to use either the Python API or a YAML configuration to set up an LR system.

-Use the Pracitioner’s Guide to learn how to use the Python API.
+Use the Practitioner’s Guide to learn how to use the Python API.

 Use the LR system selection helper to learn how to use the YAML interface.